 Sri Lanka is a country that I initially didn’t know much about, and I never thought I would visit… but after spending some time spent immersed in this culturally rich country it is now one of my favorite countries in the world!

-Having backpacked all over Sri Lanka myself, I have a pretty fair idea of what to pack for Sri Lanka and why!
+Having backpacked all over Sri Lanka myself, I have a pretty fair idea of what you need to add to your Sri Lanka packing list and why!